 Magnitude 7.9 Earthquake Strikes South-Central Alaska

-This shaded-relief image shows the location of the earthquake, which occured on the Denali fault which runs alongside the Alaska Range.
+An intense earthquake struck central Alaska about 90 miles south of Fairbanks at 1:12 p.m. local time on November 3, 2002.
+With a magnitude of 7.9, the quake was the ninth largest to be recorded in the United States.
+The shaded-relief image above shows the location of the earthquake, which occurred on the Denali fault alongside the Alaska Range.
 The fault appears as a dark arch running across the image.

 For more information, visit the USGS National Earthquake Information Center Earthquake Bulletin.